mizutombo/guessing-game/README.md

 * 9-JUL-2016 / debugged code for correctly writing questions & answers to DOM ... tested and validated code functionality.
 * 10-JUL-2016 / code index.css, link into index.html file, and implement into DOM ...
 ACP to git.
 * 10-JUL-2016 / cleaned up indentations and line spacing in gamefunction.js file to improve readability and to enable easier function isolation for testing ...
 ACP to git.
+* 10-JUL-2016 / prep for roll files to new branch class05 ... changed all variable names to camel-case ... eliminated excessive muted messages to use ... updated README ...
+ACP to git.